boutproject/merging-filaments/README.md

 2D simulation in X-Z of merging current filaments in a rectangular domain with ideal walls.

+*Note*: This version should compile with the "next" branch of BOUT++, as of Feb 27 2020.

-Evolves flute-reduced, zero-beta model for vorticity U and magnetic flux Psi, with auxilliary variables Jpar (parallel current density) and phi (electrostatic potential).
+Evolves flute-reduced, zero-beta model with Hall terms for vorticity U and magnetic flux Psi, toroidal velocity vz and toroidal magnetic field Bz, with auxilliary variables Jpar (parallel current density) and phi (electrostatic potential).

     dU/dt = [Psi, Jpar] - [phi, U] + nu*Delp2(U)
     dPsi/dt = [Psi, phi] + eta * Jpar